 - Always contacting the IRS directly via the customer service numbers listed on its website

 - Contacting your HR or Finance department directly or in-person to verify all information and document requests

-- Constantly checking bank and credit records to identify and stop any fraudulent activity
+- Vigilantly checking bank and credit records to identify and stop any fraudulent activity

 - Informing employees to avoid public Wi-Fi when filing their taxes